jackylee1993/DADgraph/baselines/README.md

 # Baselines

 ### Classical MRC models for document MRC.
-We adopt open-source code of the following two models from the SQuAD 2.0 paper: https: //bit.ly/2rDHBgY
+We adopt open-source code of the following two models from the SQuAD 2.0 paper: https://bit.ly/2rDHBgY
 * BiDAF.
 * DocQA.